|

 and up to 3 figures.
 There should be no more than five

 authors.
-A written consent for publication must be obtained
+A written consent for publication must be ob-

 EDITORIALS.
 Editorials may express opinions on